zhudaxia001/emnlp-anonymous/README.md

 ## Dataset

-We have included the jsonl in the project, and the fig could be download [here](https://huggingface.co/datasets/ZTE-AIM/Curr-ReFT-data)
+We have uploaded the jsonl and fig datas, which could be download [here](https://huggingface.co/datasets/ZTE-AIM/Curr-ReFT-data)

 ### Curriculum Reinforcement Learning Data